Anti-Trans Legislative and Policy Risk Map

 Une version française de cette page va être publiée bientôt.

-That’s why I’m following Erin Reed’s footsteps, and creating an anti-trans legislative and policy risk map for Canada.
+That’s why I’ve decided to follow Erin Reed’s footsteps, and have created (and am maintaining!) an anti-trans legislative and policy risk map for Canada.
 Without further ado, here you go:

 Before jumping in depth into every province, it’s very important to note that the powers of Canadian provinces are divided between the federal government and provincial governments.
 For example, criminal law falls solely under federal jurisdiction, while name and gender marker changes, schooling, healthcare, and human rights protections all are of provincial jurisdiction.
 This has implications, whereas a federal government may freely mow over trans rights by banning gender-affirming care for minors, or even adults; while no matter how hard a province tries, a provincial gender-affirming care ban would be struck down as ultra vires (unconstitutional).